-In a paragraph of 3 to 4 well-constructed sentences (minimum), state your what your intended goals are in relation to post-secondary schooling, (i.e.: where do you plan to apply for/attend, what program will you enter, what degree(s) will you attain, etc.) You may summarize your information in point form.
+In a paragraph of 3 to 4 well-constructed sentences (minimum), state your what your intended goals are in relation to post-secondary schooling, (i.e.: where do you plan to apply for/attend, what program will you enter, what degree(s) will you attain, etc.) Instead of a short paragraph, you may summarize your information in point form.
 If you do not plan to attend university immediately, discuss any work plans as they relate to your overall educational goals.
 Consider exchange/travel opportunities and discuss how they will enhance your learning process.